Philippos123/vegan-resturant.1/README.md

 </details><br>

 # CRUD
-* Create - You as a user can create a new booking wich you can find in the Booking
+* Create - You as a user can create a new booking wich you can find in the Booking.
-* Read - You as a user can read news posted or read your bookings in the My Bookings
+* Read - You as a user can read news posted or read your bookings in the My Bookings.
 * Update - You as a user can update your bookings in the my booking page.
-Press the green button to change
+Press the green button to change.
 * Delte - You as a user can delete your bookings in the my booking page.
 Press the red button to change.

 # Validation